dotnet/runtime/docs/design/features/native-hosting.md

   * In both cases only the properties specified by the new runtime config will be reported on the host context.
 This is to allow the native host to decide in the "warning" case if it's OK to let the component run or not.
   * In both cases the returned host context can still be used to get a runtime delegate, the properties from the new runtime config will be ignored (as there's no way to modify those in the runtime).

+The specified `.runtimeconfig.json` must be for a framework dependent component.
+That is it must specify at least one shared framework in its `frameworks` section.
+Self-contained components are not supported.

 ### Inspect and modify host context